Residents in a Louisiana city devastated by 2020 hurricanes are still far from recovery

 “I don’t really know how much more I can take it,” she said.

 Residents and officials say insurance companies have made recovery harder for Lake Charles.
 Some homeowners were forced into litigation to get fair deals.
-Others couldn’t afford the time or cost of a court battle and settled for a fraction of what they believe they’re owed.
+Others couldn’t afford the time or cost of a court battle, settling for a fraction of what they believe they’re owed.

 As claims mounted, a handful of companies declared bankruptcy or fled Louisiana, shifting tens of thousands of claims to the state’s bailout program.
 Louisiana’s insurance crisis continues, with fewer companies doing business in the state, resulting in higher premiums.

-The hurricanes wiped out neighborhoods and apartment complexes, leaving affordable housing in short supply.
-None of the city’s 463 public housing units are currently livable and hundreds of Section 8 houses have been lost, leaving fewer options for the city’s poorest residents, according to Ben Taylor, executive director of the Lake Charles Housing Authority.
+The hurricane damage left affordable housing in short supply.
+None of the city’s 463 public housing units are currently livable and hundreds of Section 8 houses were lost, according to Ben Taylor, executive director of the Lake Charles Housing Authority.

+Many like Ramona Breaux and her two children, were forced to leave.
+Breaux, 60, went to live with relatives in Houston after her rented, subsidized home burned down.

-Breaux isn’t alone.
-The population of Lake Charles dropped an estimated 6.2% from 2020 to 2023.
-According to the U.S. Census Bureau, it was the 12th steepest decline in the nation.
+The city’s population dropped an estimated 6.2% from 2020 to 2023, the 12th steepest decline in the nation, according to the U.S. Census Bureau.

 Lake Charles Mayor Nic Hunter said the city is doing what it can.
 New housing developments expected to be finished next year should leave the city with more rental units than it had before the storms.

-Darleen Wesley and her family spent years living in a home with boarded up windows and a leaking roof as they waited for home repairs and fought their insurer in court.
-Now they’re finally back in their rebuilt home after spending months living in their backyard workshop during construction.
+Darleen Wesley and her family spent years living in a home with boarded up windows and a leaking roof while battling their insurer in court.
+They’re finally back in their home after living in a backyard workshop during construction.

-Still, Wesley’s daughter calls her, panicking, whenever it thunders.
-And Wesley tries not to think about what might happen when the next hurricane hits.
+But her daughter panics when it thunders.
+Wesley tries not to think about what might happen when the next hurricane hits.

 “And then I’m right back where I started,” she said.
 “How do I prepare for this again?”